yurii-clusterform/paymaster-service/ADMIN-README.md

 This repository contains a UUPS (Universal Upgradeable Proxy Standard) implementation of the SignatureVerifyingPaymasterV07 contract for ERC-4337 account abstraction.

+Common management tasks are handled by the admin scripts, defined as hardhat tasks.

 ## Overview

 The UUPS proxy pattern allows for upgrading contract logic while maintaining the same contract address and state.
 This is particularly useful for a paymaster service that needs to evolve over time while keeping the same trusted address.